exomut/evernote-dump/README.md

 # evernote-dump

-Get all of your attachments out of your exported Evernote enex file and include the correct file dates.
+Get all of your attachments out of your exported Evernote enex file and include the correct file modified dates.
+Also, your notes will be exported to markdown format.

-Evernote-dump works by streaming the .enex file through a parser so even extremely large .enex files should work.
+Evernote-dump works by streaming the .enex file through a parser so even extremely large .enex files _should_ work.

 # Installation